Here is your complete DIY travel guide to the tourist spots in Bauko, Mountain Province!

 Where to Stay/Eat in Bauko, Mountain Province

-Bauko has several tourism amenities dispersed on different barangays.
+Bauko has several tourism amenities dispersed in different barangays.

 Tips and Reminders

 - Tourism is not yet fully established in Bauko, Mountain Province.
-Thus, it’s better to first coordinate with the tourism office for them to help in setting up your itinerary, whether you are travelling solo or in a group.
-Contact details are listed below.
+Thus, it’s better to first coordinate with the tourism office for them to help in setting up your itinerary.

 - Don’t forget to pay an environmental fee of 30 pesos per person.